MewMewPewPew/cart253/topics/art-jam/README.md

 ## Description

 Probably an alternate version of me that exist.
-I tried to mixed how I look visually, with the basic human features, my piercing and my online face I make :3, as well as some things I love like cats, stars, lined pattern and the ability to put makeup (eyeliner) and change it often.
+I tried to mixed how I look visually, with the basic human features, my piercing and my online face I make :3, as well as some things I love like cats, stars, lined pattern and the ability to put makeup (eyeliner) and to change it often.

 I recommend using the pressed mouse to draw anything creative on my mini me.